Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 10

 and are wonderfully fine & seem as

-best as when painted.
-Some of the colouring
+fresh as when painted.
+Some of the coloring

-is very very wonderful one.
+is very very fine wonderful.
 We had not to work

 2